 Allowing this road to be built in the current location or without effective screening cannot be a justifiable decision taking into account the lengths Lancashire County Council went to build the access road to the recycling centre behind bunding in order to reduce noise impact.
-How
+How can it be allowed that Caddick Developments ignore this fact and be permitted to build a road on this side of the bunding and therefore closer to resident's houses?

-• Traffic
+Traffic